helm/charts/incubator/azuremonitor-containers/README.md

 ## Support for Windows Container Logs

 Starting with chart version 2.7.1, chart deploys the daemonset on windows nodes which collects std{out;err} logs of the containers running on windows nodes.

+## Ux

+Once the Azure Monitor for containers chart successfully onboarded, you should be able to view insights of your cluster [Azure Portal](http://aka.ms/azmon-containers)

+# Contact

+If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](askcoin@microsoft.com) email.